-We meet on the first and third Wednesday of every month (during the academic year) in the Experimental Science Building Room 120 at 5:45pm.
 Club dues are $25 for one semester or $50 for the year which includes a club T-shirt.
-In addition to our biweekly meetings where we discuss numerous volunteer and internship opportunities, we are involved in wildlife research projects, sponsor an Annual Game Dinner Alumni Event each Fall, an Alumni Tailgate Event at a Texas Tech Baseball each Spring, and coordinate a TTUTWS Camping Trip each semester.
+At our meetings we not only discuss numerous volunteer and internship opportunities, we are involved in wildlife research projects, sponsor an Annual Game Dinner each Fall, and coordinate a TTUTWS Camping Trip each semester, as well as captures and hunting trips.
 We attend and participate in the Annual Conference of The Texas Chapter of the Wildlife Society and actively foster networking and professional experience opportunities.

-Student Association for Fire Ecology at Texas Tech University (SAFE at TTU) is a professional organization providing students from diverse backgrounds with an open forum on fire ecology.
-Through this forum, research can be shared, networks formed, and funding and information resources accessed.
+SAFE is a social student organization and professional forum for diverse students.
+Regular SAFE activities include social gatherings, participating in prescribed burning with regional partners, and learning about fire ecology research locally and through national networks.
 Texas Tech's chapter is one of several National and International SAFE chapters which form the National SAFE Section under the Association for Fire Ecology.
 As a representative of the Southern Great Plains Region we provide an intricate component to this diverse group.
 As a portion of SAFE we assist in the development of annual objectives and goals promoting the progression of the field of fire ecology.
 Activities involve local meeting as well as opportunities for regional and international meetings as well as internal and external networking opportunities.
 Through active chapter membership SAFE at TTU is dedicated to continuing and developing new and innovative research and opportunities.

 For more information, please contact the SAFE faculty advisor, Dr. Nathan Gill (email@example.com) or President Badri Ghimire.